hydroper-jet/lang/spec/1.0/source/src/jxml-components.md

 ```

 Such XML file results into defining *descClass* as a `Main` class that belongs to the `org.example` package.
 It is a verify error if the class is already defined.

-## Root element

-The root element of the XML file is a JXML instantiation.
-The component of the JXML instantiation is the class from which *descClass* inherits.

 ## Constructor